Estoppel

 Estoppel is a judicial device whereby a court may prevent or "estop" a person from making assertions or from going back on their word.
 The person barred from doing so is said to be "estopped".
 Estoppel may prevent someone from bringing a particular claim.
 In common law legal systems, the legal doctrine of estoppel is based in both common law and equity.

+Promissory and proprietary estoppel are specific forms of estoppel reflecting distinct legal traditions within various jurisdictions.
 Estoppel is also a concept in international law.

 Types of estoppel

 There are many different types of estoppel, but the common thread between them is that a person is restrained from asserting a particular position in law where it would be inequitable to do so.
 By way of illustration: